SBG-Systems/sbg_ros_driver/README.md

 ## Nodes
 ### sbg_device
-The sbg_device node handles the communication with the connected device, and publishes the SBG output to the Ros environment.
+The `sbg_device` node handles the communication with the connected device, and publishes the SBG output to the Ros environment.

+### sbg_subscriber
+The `sbg_subscriber` node handles the subscriptions to the Ros environment topics, and forward data the device.

 #### Published Topics
 ##### SBG specific topics